-The following describes some communicable diseases that may occur in HillSide Christian College:
+COVID-19 Hygiene and Prevention Measures

+In 2021, the development and use of potential vaccines may well reduce the spread and severity of COVID-19.
+However, the College will be proactively and reactively ready to respond to further outbreaks or negative developments.
+Communication with families and stakeholders is key and is a part of the College's Pandemic Response Policy.

+In summary, the following general measures remain in place as general strategies:

+- Health WA COVID-19 advice to schools is followed implicitly until the pandemic is over: - AISWA and CSA provide additional guidance and support to the College as required; - High level hygiene practices remain in place and can be extended as required by the circumstance and Health WA advice; - Sick children, parents, stakeholders and staff remain off-site; - Some key hygiene measures involve social spacing, hand washing regimes, additional cleaning practices, restricted activities and face masks if required; - The College will adapt and implement its COVID-19 plan based on government advice.

+In terms of other communicable diseases, the following describes responses to specific diseases:

-- Chicken Pox: A common, acute, viral infection.
+Chicken Pox: A common, acute, viral infection.
 Symptoms include fever, fatigue and a widespread rash with small blisters that rupture to form crusts.
 Children should be excluded from College for at least a week after the rash forms.
-Immunisation is available for children over twelve months of age; - Conjunctivitis: A common, acute, viral or bacterial infection of the eyes.
+Immunisation is available for children over twelve months of age;

+Conjunctivitis: A common, acute, viral or bacterial infection of the eyes.
 Symptoms include sore, itchy eyes and a discharge.
-Children should be excluded from College until the discharge from eyes has stopped or until three (3) days after the beginning of antibiotic treatment; - Diarrhoea: A range of common infections of the intestines.
+Children should be excluded from College until the discharge from eyes has stopped or until three (3) days after the beginning of antibiotic treatment;

+Diarrhoea: A range of common infections of the intestines.
 Symptoms include fever, vomiting, diarrhoea and stomach pains.
-Exclude from College until well and after the diarrhoea has ceased; - Hand, foot and mouth disease: A common, acute, viral infection.
+Exclude from College until well and after the diarrhoea has ceased;

+Hand, foot and mouth disease: A common, acute, viral infection.
 Symptoms include fever, blisters in the mouth and on hands and feet.
 This illness is no relation to the animal foot and mouth disease.
-Exclude until the blisters have formed crusts; - Head lice: A common parasitic infestation of the scalp.
+Exclude until the blisters have formed crusts;

+Head lice: A common parasitic infestation of the scalp.
 Symptoms include the presence of nits (eggs) and scratching.
-Exclude until treatment has commenced; - Hepatitis A: An acute, viral infection of the liver.
+Exclude until treatment has commenced;

+Hepatitis A: An acute, viral infection of the liver.
 Symptoms include malaise, stomach pain, loss of appetite, nausea, fever, jaundice, dark urine, pale faeces.
-Exclude until seven (7) days after onset of illness or jaundice; - Impetigo (School Sores): A common, acute bacterial infection of the skin.
+Exclude until seven (7) days after onset of illness or jaundice;

+Impetigo (School Sores): A common, acute bacterial infection of the skin.
 Symptoms include itchy scabs.
 Exclude until one day after treatment commences.
-Lesions on the skin should be covered with a water-proof dressing; - Measles: A highly infectious, uncommon, acute viral infection.
+Lesions on the skin should be covered with a water-proof dressing;

+Measles: A highly infectious, uncommon, acute viral infection.
 Symptoms include lethargy, cough, sore and swollen eyes and nasal passages, fever, and rash.
-Exclude until well and for at least four (4) days after the onset of the rash; - Mumps: An uncommon, acute, viral infection.
+Exclude until well and for at least four (4) days after the onset of the rash;

+Mumps: An uncommon, acute, viral infection.
 Symptoms include painful, swollen salivary glands, fever, headache.
-Exclude until well and for at least nine (9) days after onset of symptoms; - Ringworm: A common fungal infection of the skin that usually affects the scalp, skin, fingers, toes, feet.
-Exclude until the day after treatment has commenced; - Scabies: An uncommon, acute, parasitic infection of the skin, caused by a mite which burrows beneath the surface of the skin.
-Symptoms include intense itching between the fingers or on the wrists, elbows, armpits, buttocks, etc. Exclude until the day after treatment has commenced; - Warts: A viral skin infection.
+Exclude until well and for at least nine (9) days after onset of symptoms;

+Ringworm: A common fungal infection of the skin that usually affects the scalp, skin, fingers, toes, feet.
+Exclude until the day after treatment has commenced;

+Scabies: An uncommon, acute, parasitic infection of the skin, caused by a mite which burrows beneath the surface of the skin.
+Symptoms include intense itching between the fingers or on the wrists, elbows, armpits, buttocks, etc. Exclude until the day after treatment has commenced:

+Warts: A viral skin infection.
 Various types of wart infect different areas of the body, including the genital area, hands, knees and feet.
 Do not exclude children with warts.